Accuracy, Distortion and Truth in Silver Linings Playbook

 The Best Picture Oscar-nominated Silver Linings Playbook is an excellent example of a film that is at once fairly accurate about a number of elements related to mental health, misleading about other elements, and yet ultimately true to its own artistic vision, benefiting the audience in the end.

 In terms of accuracy, the thing that is most impressive about Silver Linings Playbook is the portrayal of a family system at the breaking point.
-The action begins when a son, Pat (Bradley Cooper) is released from a psychiatric hospital after a court-ordered 8-month commitment because of brutal assault on his wife’s lover.
+The action begins when a son, Pat (Bradley Cooper) is released from a psychiatric hospital after a court-ordered eight-month commitment because of a brutal assault on his wife’s lover.
 Pat Sr. (Robert DeNiro) is a pathologically superstitious father who is obsessed with the Philadelphia Eagles and gambling, and has some rage issues of his own.
 Dolores (Jacki Weaver) is a passive mother who nervously watches over the powder keg of family dynamics, hoping she can keep it from exploding with a forced smile and distracting food.
-The blow up is inevitable, and one scene is particularly well done and realistic—after Dolores is accidently elbowed by Pat, father and son end up in a physical altercation while waking up the entire neighborhood.
+The blow-up is inevitable, and one scene is particularly well done and realistic—after Dolores is accidentally elbowed by Pat, father, and son end up in a physical altercation while waking up the entire neighborhood.

 On the other hand, judged from the standards of realism in regard to psychiatric diagnosis and mental health treatment, the film is not perfect.
 Pat is labeled as having bipolar disorder; this complicated diagnosis is controversial and confusing even among mental health professionals, and in Pat, it appears to manifest itself primarily in aggressive and violent outbursts.
 Similarly, Tiffany (Jennifer Lawrence), Pat’s love interest, has her compulsive and self-destructive promiscuity explained too simplistically (a compensation for the guilt she feels for inadvertently causing the death of her husband because of a declining interest in sex).
 Also, the film wraps up the pieces much too neatly, suggesting that Pat and Tiffany’s successful performance in a dance contest and their passionate love for each other are enough to diffuse all of the simmering psychological and interpersonal tensions.
 Finally, the portrayal of the therapist, Dr. Patel (Anupam Kher) is problematic.
 He intentionally provokes Pat by playing a song that reminds him of a traumatic event, and later in the film, he completely abandons his professional role in favor of joining with Pat as a maniacal Eagles fan.